| Home | Lectures | Notes | Images | Flashcards | Case of the Week Archives |

 • Usually occurs in lower cervical spine

-The inferior facet of C4(blue arrow) lies anterior to the superior facet of C5 (red arrow).
+The inferior facet of C4(blue arrow) lies anterior to the superior facet of C5 (red arrow) below it.
+The normal relationship has the inferior facet posterior to the superior fact below it.

 • May have associated fractures of the laminae and vertebral arch